leonkwan46/IOS-SoundSphere/README.md

 SoundSphere is a modern iOS application built with SwiftUI that provides an immersive audio experience.
 The app follows the MVVM (Model-View-ViewModel) architecture pattern and is designed with a clean, modular structure.

+# ⚠️ Project Status
+> **🚨 Important:**
+> I've decided to pivot away from the SoundSphere iOS app.
+While the initial idea was to leverage SwiftUI for a polished, native experience, I've realised that my priority is to ship the product faster, which requires focusing on familiar technologies rather than learning a new stack.
+This will allow me to deliver value to users more quickly and iterate on feedback efficiently.

 ## Features

 - Modern SwiftUI-based user interface